ajawa-took/PyBer_Analysis/README.md

 2. If the rural market doesn't work out, PyBer should focus on expanding into the suburban market, with second highest fare per ride.

 3. There were more urban drivers than urban rides in this time period!
 PyBer is keeping at least 780 drivers that aren't driving on its books!
-If PyBer has incurs costs for each registered driver, a required minimum number of rides per driver should be set, in order to shed this ballast.
+If PyBer incurs costs for each registered driver, a required minimum number of rides per driver should be set, in order to shed this ballast.